CracklenRelaxle/NPS/datasets/datasetnotes.md

 ```
 This first function creates a regex string of a given row in the csv for use against the log data.
 I now need to make the function that finds the correct log.
 Then I need to make everything iterative.

 Unfortunately, these unix timestamps don't match.
 I do not understand why, but the timestamps of the CSV don't match up to the zeek logs or the PCAP.
 I do not know where these timestamps were pulled from.
-Working theory is that my unix conversion is not taking timestamp into account, and that the timestamps given are not in UTC.
+Working theory is that my unix conversion is not taking timezone into account, and that the timestamps given are not in UTC.
 Will see if there is a delta between the greatest timestamp of both the CSVs and the logfiles.
 Initial analysis shows a difference of 7 hours; the same amount of time difference between greece and here.

 ## current state
 Need to match zeek logs to CSV malicious and benign labels